crownstone/programmer/_system_scripts/README.md

 # Preperation

-Assuming a blank lite image from raspbian:
+Assuming a blank stretch lite image from raspbian:

+- raspi-config, enable ssh, enable auto login.

 - get the USB dongle to mount.
     - Go to /etc/fstab and add this line: